 An interesting correlation between the 5 stages of grief and the Big Three's rebound can be drawn.
 While a theory obviously meant for individuals, todays corporate entities have a unique place in culture, where their motives and choices are scrutinized as if they were truly a single person.

 The piece functions as a vertical timeline, with the global U.S. auto sales as the focal.
 Placed alongside are the stages of grief, key events, statistics, and satellite images of Buick City, Flint, a saddening symbol of the decay of the Big Three's past prosperity.

 A redesign of The Scientific Study of UFOs.
 Beginning with plain text, this publication was developed in 6 weeks.
 The book features diagrams, images, tables, and firsthand reports of UFO occurrences.
 Heavy influence was taken from classified government documents, type is scratched-out, columns overlap, and printed black and white.
 With its harsh, gritty tone, the book begins to resemble the chaotic, grainy images featured within.

 The monitor is designed to provide for anybody that desires info of the air, noise, and light quality in their current zone.
 With the intentions to be used intermittently throughout the day, the design favors quick navigation, intuitive controls and clear vocabulary to remove the clutter that is commonplace of scientific content.
 Unmistakable colors vibrate and relax in correlation with the danger levels the user is currently experiencing.

 Hi!
-I'm an interdisciplinary graphic designer in my fourth year of study at the College for Creative Studies in Detroit.
+I'm an interdisciplinary graphic designer in my forth year of study at the College for Creative Studies in Detroit.
 I most recently interned at CCS's Marketing Department working on the 2018 admissions materials.
 As of now I'm a printer for CCS's Imaging

 Center.
 Previously, I spent a summer interning with Who's That? creating identities for local Detroit businesses.